-T W The Levelling-Up and Regeneration Act 2023 makes amendments to the 1992 Act, and these are explained in the body of the report.
-Financial implications to include reference to value for money The cost of the Council Tax Reduction Scheme is met by South Hams District Council, and the major precepting authorities, in proportion to their share of the council tax.
-The CTR Scheme is reflected within the Tax Base calculation as a discount.
 Previous CTR schemes have always been modelled on a cost neutral basis, in that the cost of the scheme was the equivalent of the level of Government funding.
-Removing the Minimum Income Floor and disregarding the Limited Capability for Work element will increase the cost of the scheme by around £236,409.
-The scheme is projected to cost £5.918 million as opposed to the current cost of £5.682 million.
-SHDC's share of the increase in cost is around 8% of this i.e., £18,913.
-The Council Tax Collection Fund is in surplus by £2.83m as at 31.3.2023.
+Removing the Minimum Income Floor and disregarding the Limited Capability for Work element will increase the cost of the scheme by around £164,825 .
+The scheme is projected to $cost £3.981$ million as opposed to the current cost of £3.186 million.
+WDBC's share of the increase in cost is around 11% of this i.e., £18,131.
+The Council Tax Collection Fund is in surplus by $\pounds 3.16m$ as at $31.3.2023$.
 A distribution of the surplus will be made to all major precepting authorities as part of the 2024/25 Budget setting process.
-This can be a way of financing the additional cost of the 2024/25 CTR scheme of £236,409, as although the scheme will cost more, preceptors will be receiving a larger distribution of a collection fund surplus than usual due to the level of the surplus on the fund.
+This can be a way of financing the additional cost of the 2024/25 CTR scheme of $\pounds 164,825$, as although the scheme will cost more, preceptors will be receiving a larger distribution of a collection fund surplus than usual due to the level of the surplus on the fund.
 Risk To reduce the cost to the Council, changes would have to be made to the level of support made to working age claimants.
 Most local authorities have already incorporated a reduced level of support into their local schemes and they should be reviewed on an annual basis.
 There is a risk that the cost of maintaining the current local scheme will increase if the number of claimants rises due to the state of the local and national economy.
-Supporting Corporate Strategy Supporting the Council's response to the Cost of Living Crisis.
+Supporting Corporate Strategy Supporting the Council's response to the Cost-of- Living Crisis.
 Consultation & Engagement Strategy Public consultation has been carried out on the proposed Council Tax Reduction Scheme to inform the content of this report.
-Climate Change - Carbon / No direct carbon/biodiversity impact arising from the recommendations.

-Biodiversity Impact Comprehensive Im pact Assess sment Implications Equality and Diversity The local Council Tax Reduction Scheme only impacts a specific group of people, namely working age residents on a low-income.
+Climate Change - Carbon / Biodiversity Impact No direct carbon/biodiversity impact arising from the recommendations.
+Comprehensive Impact As sessment Implications Equality and Diversity The local Council Tax Reduction Scheme only impacts a specific group of people, namely working age residents on a low-income.
 The proposals set out will provide additional support to those residents.
 Safeguarding None as a direct result of this report, however the local Council Tax Reduction Scheme may help keep vulnerable children and adults safe.
 Community Safety, Crime and Disorder None as a direct result of this report, however some of the recommendations may help to reduce crimes such as domestic violence.
 Health, Safety and Wellbeing Financial wellbeing is crucial to the wellbeing of our residents and the recommendations in this report are designed to support this.
 Other implications None.

-Supporting Information

-Appendices: None.
+Supporting Information Appendices: None.